Siziksu/AndroidArchitecture/README.md

 ```

 ## Use Case
-With this demo we will request to the OpenWeatherMap service for the current temperature of Barcelona, Spain.
+With this demo we will request to the [OpenWeatherMap](http://openweathermap.org/) service for the current temperature of Barcelona, Spain.

 ## AsyncObject for Android

-This demo uses a version of my own `AsyncObject` for Android.
+This demo uses a version for Android of my own [JavaAsyncObject](https://github.com/Siziksu/JavaAsyncObject).

 ```java
 new AsyncObject<OpenWeather>()